magic-YuanTian/Enhanced-NL2SQL-Evaluation/README.md

 ## Usage

 It is very simple to use.

-You only need to provide 3 inputs:
+You only need to provide three inputs:

 1. Database schema
 2. Gold (correct) SQL query
 3. Predicted SQL query

-Please see the example below.
+Please see the example below (focusing on the schema format).
 Then you can just call it!

 ### Example